 Alan was very supportive on a personal level when I went to cover the war in Afghanistan and he always was interested in our media projects and adventures.

 Alan was a beekeeper, an auctioneer, a father, grandfather, brother, and great-grandfather... and believe me the list keeps going.
 People loved him.
 He never lost his enthusiasm for life and lived it to the fullest in his own unique way.

-He will be wildly missed but I think people will learn to accept and adjust and we will always smile when we think of the tender love that he never failed to show, he loved his family and was a man's man but he loved babies and he loved my wife Bonnie and his daughters Margie and Peggy and his son Chris who personifies so many of his dad's good qualities.
+He will be wildly missed but I think people will learn to accept and adjust and we will always smile when we think of the tender love that he never failed to show, he loved his family and was a man's man but he loved babies and he loved his daughters Margie, Bonnie and Peggy and his son Chris who personifies so many of his dad's good qualities.

 Things were not meant to be this way but they are now and it is very sad, but we will not let it take us apart, we will live with wonderful memories of him and I know from the loss of both of my parents, that time really does allow one to refocus away from the pain.